 Tiger Basketball School at East Central University

-Coach Hunter’s duties with SIU included on floor skill development of guards and forwards, assisting with scouting reports, evaluating recruiting prospects, helping with on campus visits, working on film breakdown, and coordinating team travel and meals.
+While at SIU his duties included on floor skill development of guards and forwards, assisting with scouting reports, evaluating recruiting prospects, helping with on campus visits, working on film breakdown and coordinating team travel and meals.

 The Carterville, Ill., native earned a bachelor’s degree from Southern Illinois in Civil and Environmental Engineer in May 2017 and is currently pursuing a master’s degree in sports administration from East Central.